Selecting Line for Running Rigging

-Our selection of running rigging line is covered in this handy, downloadable guide.
+Our selection of running rigging line is also covered in this handy, downloadable Line Selection Guide.

 We’ve divided our selection by construction type.
 Some configurations make better halyards, mainsheets or vangs, for example.
 You have three styles to choose from:

 - Single braid: Supple, flexible construction absorbs twist and doesn’t kink.
 There are two styles: performance single braid, made from fibers with very low stretch, designed to handle extreme loads; and blended/polyester single braid, soft and easy to grip, built for sheets and other hand-adjusted control lines.

 - Double braid: A braided core inside a braided cover results in a strong, durable, smooth-running line that’s easy to handle.